-Your surgeon may require you to undergo a health assessment that includes checks of your blood, urine, blood type, HCG for women who are menstruating, and other examinations.
-You may have to wait up to six weeks or more for your test results to come back.
+Your surgeon may require you to undergo a health assessment that includes checks of your blood, urine, blood type, HCG for menstruating women, and other examinations.
+You may have to wait up to six weeks or more for your test results to return.

 4- Multidisciplinary Review

-Once your screening and test results are available, your bariatric surgeon may pass your file on to an approval review committee for further screening.
-This step is important as it allows many medical professionals to scrutinize your test results and health history to determine if you are eligible for surgery or not.
+Once your screening and test results are available, your bariatric surgeon may pass your file to an approval review committee for further screening.
+This step is important as it allows many medical professionals to scrutinize your test results and health history to determine whether you are eligible for surgery.

 Another major reason for the delay between the consultation and the day of surgery is the time it can take for insurance to be approved.
-After you have been approved by the multidisciplinary review board, the next step will be to contact your insurance provider.
+After the multidisciplinary review board has approved you, the next step will be to contact your insurance provider.

-Your insurer will need to approve the surgery before it is performed – assuming you’re paying with insurance.
+Your insurer must approve the surgery before it is performed – assuming you’re paying with insurance.
 This process can take up to 30 days.
-If your insurance provider does not approve the surgery, you will need to pay for the gastric sleeve out of pocket.
-Keep in mind that bariatric surgery financing is available through companies like CareCredit and Prosper Healthcare Lending.
+If your insurance provider does not approve the surgery, you must pay for the gastric sleeve out of pocket.
+Remember that bariatric surgery financing is available through companies like CareCredit and Prosper Healthcare Lending.

 5- Pre-Operative Class

-In many cases, your insurance provider will require you to take a pre-operative class.
-This is to further educate you about the gastric sleeve procedure and to remind you of the necessary changes in your behavior for the surgery to be successful.
+Your insurance provider will often require you to take a pre-operative class.
+This is to educate you about the gastric sleeve procedure further and remind you of the necessary changes in your behavior for the surgery to succeed.
 This class typically takes place between one and two weeks before the day of surgery.

 6- Pre-Operative Assessment

 About five days before your procedure, you will undergo comprehensive tests and screenings by your bariatric surgeon.
-The results of these tests will act as controls against the tests that were previously completed in the earlier stages of the process.
-Just like the previous testing, these follow-up assessments can include blood type screening, a health history assessment, nicotine screening, urinalysis, and a full blood count.
+The results of these tests will act as controls against the tests previously completed in the earlier stages of the process.
+Like the previous testing, these follow-up assessments can include blood type screening, a health history assessment, nicotine screening, urinalysis, and a full blood count.

 You will then be ready for the day of surgery.